goutham2027/pythonforhumans/_posts/2017-04-12-mac-tricks-tmux-iterm-copy.md

 ---
-title: Mac tricks - tmux iTerm copy
+title: Tmux iTerm copy
+tags: Mac-tricks
 ---

 #### Enable copy function in iTerm when using tmux